XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 {{ include_code("_code-samples/build-a-wallet/desktop-js/package.json", language="js", lines="1-28") }}

 Here we define the libraries our application will use in the `dependencies` section as well as shortcuts for running our application in the `scripts` section.

-To install those dependencies, run the following command:
+After you create your package.json file, install those dependencies by running the following command:
 ```console
 npm install
 ```